JeremiahKaren/35percent.github.io/redefining-social-rent.md

  * How will the GLA ensure that the Tory-run DCLG/HCA agrees to the rebasing exemptions for LAR?

-Meanwhile, if the small print is not updated and LAR tenure not exempted from rebasing on relets, then the Mayor's new __London Affordable Rent__ might prove to be just a quick and temporary fix that will last only as long as the fixed term tenancies issued under this new tenure.
+Meanwhile, if the small print is not updated and LAR tenure not exempted from rebasing on relets, then the Mayor's new __London Affordable Rent__ might prove to be just a quick and temporary fix that may last only as long as the fixed term tenancies issued under this new tenure.